-After World War II, the Union was mostly forgotten in political circles.
-Interparliamentarians did not contribute in any way to post-war reconstruction.
-The prestige of the Union had faded, it was running out of money and the high-level contacts to international organizations and governmental circles which were so prominent before the War were slowly crumbling, given the increasing lack of representatives working in parliamentary as well as governmental circles at the same time.
-The Union itself did not seem to be willing to come closer to the new international organization replacing the League, the United Nations.
+After the Second World War, the Union was mostly forgotten in political circles.
+Inter-parliamentarians did not contribute in any way to post-war reconstruction.
+The prestige of the Union had faded, it was running out of money and the high-level contacts to international organizations and governmental circles that were so prominent before the war were slowly crumbling, given the increasing lack of representatives working in parliamentary as well as governmental circles at the same time.
+The Union itself did not seem to be willing to come closer to the new international organization replacing the League, the United Nations (UN).
 The IPU stayed in Geneva and did not move to New York.
-It changed its Statutes and Rules only 25 years later, namely, in 1971, to expressly mention support to the objectives of the UN - instead of support to a universal organization of nations in general.
+It changed its Statutes and Rules only 25 years later, in 1971, expressly to mention support of the objectives of the UNinstead of support of a universal organization of nations in general.
 Moreover, it did not search for a suitable status of the Union at the UN.
-Given the fact that the Union's parliamentarians themselves could not reach agreement on an attempt to acquire treaty recognition by governments, the Union only was given consultative status with ECOSOC, with only little possibilities to influence politics and relegating the parliamentary organization to the status of an NGO.
-10 If the reason for this was continued clinging to independence or rather a complete misjudgement of the situation is not quite clear.
-However, the idea to change the Union into a sort of world parliament remained a vision of some inter-parliamentarians also during that time (Rens 1963: 14; Stangate 1951: 324; De Blonay 1967: 9; Boissier 1955: 171-173; Douglas 1975: 87) and even led to internal discussions within the IPU immediately after the War (1945-1952).
-Yet, the Union's goal of universalism, combined with the East-West conflict, the iron curtain, and the thinking in blocks within the Union (Pobulić 1976: 24-26) forestalled any change in attitude since communist parliamentarians saw this project as contrary to their own internationalist peace movement.
-The United Nations, on the other hand, blossomed out to become some sort of overarching bonds of international relations, able to work for universalism and international cooperation and peace alike, all original goals of the IPU.
-The Union first remained an important centre for informal rapprochement of international opponents as a precondition for peace talks," but in time it lost power and radiation intensity.
-The only achievements it could demonstrate were some novel proposals for codification, its successful striving for universality and the abandonment of the principle of noninterference in internal political affairs - a first step towards parliamentary political control of foreign affairs.
+Given the fact that the Union's parliamentarians themselves could not reach agreement on an attempt to acquire treaty recognition by governments, the Union only was given consultative status with the UN Economic and Social Council (ECOSOC), with few possibilities to influence politics and relegating the parliamentary organization to the status of a non-governmental organization (NGO).9 Whether the reason for this was continued clinging to independence or rather a complete misjudgement of the situation is not quite clear.
+However, the idea to change the Union into a sort of world parliament remained a vision of some inter-parliamentarians also during that time (Rens 1963, 14; Stansgate 1951, 324; de Blonay 1967, 9; Boissier 1955, 171-73; Douglas 1975, 87), and even led to internal discussions within the IPU immediately after the war (1945-52).
+Yet, the Union's goal of universalism, combined with the East-West conflict, the Iron Curtain, and the thinking in blocs within the Union (Pobulić 1976, 24-26) forestalled any change in attitude since communist parliamentarians saw this project as contrary to their own internationalist peace movement.
+The United Nations, on the other hand, blossomed to become some sort of overarching bond of international relations, able to work for universalism and international co-operation and peace alike, all original goals of the IPU.
+The Union first remained an important centre for informal rapprochement of international opponents as a precondition for peace talks, 10 but in time it lost power and radiation intensity.
+The only achievements it could demonstrate were some novel proposals for codification, its successful striving for universality and the abandonment of the principle of non-interference in internal political affairs-a first step towards parliamentary political control of foreign affairs.